tannakartikey/tannakartikey.github.io/_posts/2023-04-12-how-to-enable-traefik-dashboard-with-mrsk.md

     api.dashboard: true
     api.insecure: true
 ```
-After adding the configuration, run the `mrsk traefik reboot` command to apply the configuration.
+After adding the configuration, run the `kamal traefik reboot` command to apply the configuration.
 This command will stop, remove and start new container again with the latest configuration.
 The dashboard should be visible on the port `8080` of the host server now e.g. http://99.99.99.99:8080

 Now, let's see about the secure mode.
 It's called secure mode because the API is not expose on the entrypoint.
 We need to create a router rule that uses `api@internal` service.
 Let's look at the configuration for the secure model.